venkatnarasimharao/nxNode-eReader/README.md

 ## Ready to deploy?

-Just run `nx build demoapp` to build the application.
+Just run `nx build e-reader` to build the application.
 The build artifacts will be stored in the `dist/` directory, ready to be deployed.

 ## Set up CI!